tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 attack while all the others stay back, resulting in the vulnerability of first general.

-One key property of a blockchain system is that the nodes do not trust each other, meaning that some may behave in Byzantine manners.
+One key property of a blockchain system is that the nodes do not trust each other, meaning that some may behave in a Byzantine manner.
 The consensus protocol must therefore tolerate Byzantine failures.

 A network is Byzantine Fault Tolerant (BFT) when it can provide service and reach a consensus despite faults or failures of the system.
 The processes use a protocol for consensus or atomic broadcast (a broadcast where all correct processes